zuozuo/UI-TARS-desktop/docs/sdk.md

 > Note: However, it is not recommended to implement a custom model because it contains a lot of data processing logic (including image transformations, scaling factors, etc.).

 ### Planning

+You can combine planning/reasoning models (such as OpenAI-o1, DeepSeek-R1) to implement complex GUIAgent logic for planning, reasoning, and execution:

 ```ts
 const guiAgent = new GUIAgent({